tobiasbalmer/ResponseGrid/README.md

 </div>
 ```

 There are four breakpoints: `xs`, `sm`, `md`, `lg`.
-It uses the mobile-first principle (you can change that in the styles.less file, just reverse the order of @sizes), so if there isn't set a class for the bigger sizes, the styles of the smaller are applied.
+It uses the mobile-first principle, so if there isn't set a class for the bigger sizes, the styles of the smaller are applied.

 ```bash
 <div class="flex-container">